“Bikes & Blooms” was my first solo exhibition of paintings and textiles which took place at Four Walls, Melton.

 The theme in the exhibition was about change, and how change can be a positive development, sure it is sometimes painful but it usually turns out ok.
 More often than not it leaves you in a better place that you were before if you face it with positivity.

-I started to paint again after a period of depression which I struggled to get out of last year.
-I painted my way out of it (with some help along the way as well).
-All the time thinking about what it means to be an experienced designer, what it means to be a mother of teenagers, what use my work was to the world.
+I started to paint again after a period of depression which I struggled with in 2019.
+I painted my way out of it (with some help along the way).
+Whilst thinking about what it means to be an experienced but older designer/illustrator, what it means to be a mother of teenagers, what use my work was to the world.

 Anyway I digress; back to the exhibition …

 The development of the initial pieces was about nature.